 About the Ladder of Kotor

-The Ladder of Kotor is a rocky path made up of at least 65 switchbacks snaking its way up the mountain range to the east of Kotor Old Town.
+The Ladder of Kotor is a rocky path made up of 72 switchbacks (I counted them on the GPX map) snaking its way up the mountain range to the east of Kotor Old Town.
 The trail wraps its way behind the small crest that the Kotor Fortress City Walls are built on and leads all the way up to the Krstac Pass to an altitude of 940 meters above mean sea level.

 This trail is both significant and historic, and for centuries served as the only route connecting Kotor to Njegusi village and the region of Cetinje.
 The constant switchbacks allow for a less steep ascent, enabling travelers to navigate over this mountain range with livestock and goods.

 Looking for epic outdoor and adventure experiences in Kotor?
 Below are my top 4 activities that I recommend to everyone looking to travel to Kotor, based on inclusions, price, and customer reviews